5 reasons why Montréal leads the way in AI

 05. AI’s ethical heartbeat

 As the birthplace of the Montréal Declaration for a Responsible Development of Artificial Intelligence (drafted at the Forum on the Socially Responsible Development of Artificial Intelligence hosted at the city’s major conference centre the Palais des congrès de Montréal in late 2017), Montréal has also taken a responsible position on the further development of AI.
-With this spirit, it comes as no surprise that the city’s place at the forefront of international AI initiatives is taking flight with the city recently named as the host location for the annual World Artificial Intelligence Summit through 2021, the 2018 Conference on Neural Information Processing Systems (NIPS) as well as the International Joint Conference on Artificial Intelligence (IJCAI) Organization’s 2021 convention.
+With this spirit, it comes as no surprise that the city’s place at the forefront of international AI initiatives is taking flight with the city recently named as the host location for the annual World Artificial Intelligence Summit through 2021, the 2018 Conference on Neural Information Processing Systems (NEURIPS) as well as the International Joint Conference on Artificial Intelligence (IJCAI) Organization’s 2021 convention.

 Read this next: 3 startups founded by women that combine innovation and ecology